ezekg/sitepoint-programmatically-insert-wp-posts/create-posts-from-csv.md

-# Programmatically creating WordPress posts from a CSV
+# Programmatically Creating WordPress Posts From CSV Data

 As WordPress developers, we often times encounter projects that need to include previously attained data; whether that be from simple text files, CSV files, or even an old database.
 Data migration is something any back-end developer will encounter.
 A few months back, we had a project that needed nearly 1,000 posts to be generated from a plethora of CSV files.
 Now, usually this wouldn't be _that_ hard; but, this data also needed to be under its own post type, and that custom post type had a few custom fields, including a media attachment for an MP3 file.